-If you have a hard time shutting your brain down at night, I would encourage you NOT to wait until morning to write down everything you need to do.
-Otherwise, it will cycle over and over and keep you from getting a good night’s sleep—just ask me how I know!
+If you have a hard time shutting your brain down at night, don’t wait until morning to write down everything you need to do.
+Otherwise, your brain will officially enter it’s spin cycle and keep you from getting a good night’s sleep.

 Instead, write out a list of 3-5 things you want to accomplish the next day and don’t even think about it until morning.
 If you have lots of ideas and tasks swirling around in your mind, do a brain dump, then organize those thoughts according to your top priorities.

 I also like to have a small notebook and pen on my nightstand for things I think of later.

 2. Tackle a Frustration Area

-For me, I can’t stand opening my bedroom door and seeing a cluttered mess on the dining room table and kitchen island (which used to happen to me all the time before I learned how to do dishes—and fewer of them!).
-It totally screws with my productivity and I’d rather climb straight back in bed!
+For me, I can’t stand seeing a cluttered mess on the dining room table and kitchen island (which used to happen to me all the time before I implemented a 10-minute tidy, one of my non-negotiable daily habits).